-Given their informal nature, the first question that you and almost everyone else in the leadership team of your organisation might ask is this – how do you manage communities of practice?
+Given their informal nature, the first question that you and almost everyone else in the leadership team of your organization might ask is this – how do you manage communities of practice?

 A top-down approach is not suitable for communities of practice.
-You may feel the need to micromanage these groups just like other typical teams in your organisation.
+You may feel the need to micromanage these groups just like other typical teams in your organization.

 But instead of helping them thrive, controlling the processes of communities of practice can just impede the flow of knowledge sharing.

-So in what ways can you ensure that these communities adhere to the goals, processes and culture of your organisation?
+So in what ways can you ensure that these communities adhere to the goals, processes, and culture of your organization?

 In a case study entitled Building Communities of Practice that Work, researchers argued that the effectiveness of communities of practice, particularly in terms of knowledge assimilation and transfer, depends on two things:

-- The commitment given by the organisation to the community.
+- The commitment was given by the organization to the community.

 - The level of participation and involvement of the members in the community.